 ✨ Tip: If you want to display multiple viewports on your screen, go to the View tab > Windows panel > click Tile Views (shortcut: WT).

-Add the matchline annotation to show that the view is split.
+Add the matchline annotation to indicate that the view is split.

 - Go to the View tab > Sheet Composition panel > click Matchline.